As immigration arrests spike in Chicago, activists escalate tactics to fight back

 Noem praised the unnamed officer as brave, referring to Gonzalez as “a criminal illegal alien” who resisted arrest.

-Many in the suburb of Franklin Park doubt authorities’ claims, remembering him at a vigil as a kind family man.
+Many in suburban Franklin Park doubt authorities’ claims, remembering him at a vigil as a kind family man.

 Gonzalez, who worked as a cook, had dropped off one of his children at day care that morning.